-From 2016-2020, she was associate editor at Marg publications.
-She is a part of the editorial collective of the multiformat research and publication project ‘100 Histories of 100 Worlds in 1 Object’ and works as Director, Projects at the Sher-Gil Sundaram Arts Foundation in Delhi.
+From 2016-2020, she was Associate Editor at Marg publications.
+She is a part of the editorial collective of the multiformat research and publication project ‘100 Histories of 100 Worlds in 1 Object’ and an associate editor of South Asian Studies journal.

 Her research is on the material culture and art history of Western Tibet, Ladakh and Himachal Pradesh, with a focus on Buddhist monastic art and rituals; as well as museum studies, particularly the shifting registers of value and meaning-making of ritual and everyday objects.
 She curated the permanent exhibition for a trade-routes artifacts museum in Kargil, Ladakh in 2015.